spinnylights/vulkan-notes/vulkan_notes.md

 To assign a value to a variable, write the variable's name, `=` (the assignment operator), and an assignment expression, followed by a semicolon.
-An assignment expression can be one of the
+An assignment expression can be any expression except a comma-separated list of expressions.
-following:

-* a literal,
-* a variable identifier,
-* a Boolean expression,
-* a ternary selection expression,
-* a bit shift or arithmetic operation,
-* an increment/decrement expression,
-* a function call, or
-* a field selection or array indexing operation.

-Some of these concepts we haven't yet covered, but of course we will soon.
-Also, some of these expressions can be nested within each other; as long as the expression on the right side of the `=` ultimately evaluates to something in this list, it will be valid to assign from.

 Here are some examples (presuming these variables have already been declared):